shukriadams/staticBlog/example/posts/dont-publish.md

-title : Image
+title : Don't publish
-publish: false
+block: true
 tags: yeet
 ---
 This post will not be published and not contribute to any tags, etc